 How many felt truly alive under the fluorescent lights and the drone of a teacher faithfully attending to the state's latest initiative?

 All these kids I see now leaving the OHS campus went to school any damn way.
 They risked their lives today for whatever they received in that large facility that so closely resembles a prison.
 They'll risk their lives again tomorrow, with absolutely no guarantee of safety.

 They can't take that for granted anymore.
 Parents' well-meaning assurance as their kids walk out the door rings hollow.
 A teen could rightly call B.S. on it.
 They know there could be a code-red drill today or there could be a Code Red today.

 Like WWII gunners climbing into the cramped confines of a bomber's ball turret, vulnerable, exposed, tucked up in a tight fetal position like some 4th grader trying to survive a school shooting.

 The gunner terrified by flak -- damnit! -- how did he even survive the pandemonium?
 Like a child with the howling or beeping alarm, maybe shouted terrified instructions from the P.A., the pop! pop! sounded like firecrackers! or the dead silence, the cold hushed silence smothering the natural rowdy exuberance of children.

-Those kids I see now, talking and laughing and staring at their phones and a boy stepping onto then off of a skateboard, they went to school anyway.
+Those kids I see now, talking and laughing and staring at their phones and a boy stepping onto a skateboard, they went to school anyway.

 As a teacher, the end of a school day gave me a combination of fatigue and relief I've never experienced anywhere else, but way down beneath the depletion, I hated to see them go.
 I must have loved them, loved their potential.